mauromorales/pairing/ssh-keys/README.md

 # SSH Keys

 Pivots use [encrypted drives][1] to temporarily add their SSH Keys in any machiney they work.
-Follow the following instructions in order to create an ecrypted drive for your SSH Keys in Linux.
+Follow these instructions to create such an encrypted drive for your SSH Keys using Linux.

 ## Setup the drive